-- has witnesses and committee members sitting together around the committee table
+At a roundtable meeting, witnesses and committee members sit together around the committee table

 Don't worry if you can't answer all the questions you’re asked at the time.
 If you're not sure of something, it's fine to email information to the clerking team after the session.

-Some of the following people will be sat at the table with you, others might simply be in the room, either at the side or in the public gallery.
-You can have a look at a committee room and the people in it before you go.
+Some of the following people will be sitting around the committee table with you.
+Others might be in the room, either at the side or in the public gallery.
+You can have a look at a committee room and the people in it.